Friday, December 24, 2021

 That morning, I turned the news on and went to go to my kitchen.
 I saw something about the Twin Towers on fire, and at first I thought it had something to do with the 1993 bombing.
 Then I saw “Live” on the screen, and I wondered if someone had bombed it again.
 Here’s the first fuzzy part.
 I can’t remember what I was doing when the second plane hit.
 I’m almost positive that I just missed it, but I can’t remember if I was just flipping through the channels, or if I had just stepped back to the kitchen for something.

 Once it became certain that this wasn’t just a plane crash, I was glued to the TV.
 My TV at the time was old, and the remote didn’t have numbers on it.
 If I wanted to go from Channel 40 to Channel 20, I had to go through the intervening channels.
 I’d watch one news channel for five or ten minutes, then switch to another.
 And one of the details of that day burned into my brain, is that I left one channel, and when I arrived at the next one three or four seconds later, the first tower was collapsing.
 It started to collapse just as I switched channels.
-I left the report of the disaster on one channel, and when I arrived at the next news channel and it was like finding out about this how new disaster, in progress.
+I left the report of the disaster on one channel, and when I arrived at the next news channel and it was like finding out about this whole new disaster, in progress.

 Sometime that afternoon, it was reported that President Bush had been flown to some Air Force base.
 At the time, I was a member of the Air Force Association.
 (I’ve never served in the military, I was just an interested party.)
 One of the things the AFA does is publish a yearly almanac of everything Air Force: personnel numbers, types of planes, base locations, etc. So I grabbed my most recent copy, and looked up that Air Force base.
 Besides all the information on who was based there and what planes they had, there was the mundane stuff like the address as well as the phone and probably fax numbers.
 It was the strangest feeling to know that – during an attack on the country – I could have called the place the President had been, an hour ago.